RecordEvolution/ReswarmOS/config/nvidia/jetson-agx-xavier/README-reswarm-docu.md

 After successfully writing the iso-image to the flash memory, insert the flash memory into your host machine, restart the machine and enter the boot menu to boot from the flash memory.
 Just follow along the steps during the initial setup process of Ubuntu.
-After completing the intial setup and rebooting in the OS please make sure to have the `qemu-user-static`, any `python2.x` package and an appropriate soft link `/usr/bin/python -> /usr/bin/python2.x` to the python2.x binary installed.
+After completing the initial setup and rebooting in the OS please make sure to have the `qemu-user-static`, any `python2.x` package and an appropriate soft link `/usr/bin/python -> /usr/bin/python2.x` to the python2.x binary installed.
 If you don`t, please open up a terminal and execute: